tim1e9/trylam/README.md

     ```
    Where `index.handler` is the Lambda file name and function name respectively.

+   **NOTE:** Two additional optional parameters can be specified:
+    - Argument 2: The path to the Lambda entrypoint.
+This can be useful if the
+      function is not in the root directory of the project.
+      Do not include leading or trailing slashes (/)
+    - Arrgument 3: The file extension.
+By default `.js` is used.
+To set to blank,
+      pass the string "NONE".

+    A full invocation may look like the following:
+    ```
+    node ./node_modules/trylam/trylam.js index.handler src/lambdas .ts
+    ```

 3. To invoke Trylam, make an HTTP call on port 9000 (the default port).
 For example:
     ```
     curl --request POST --url http://localhost:9000/ --data '{ "key1": "value1", "key2": [ "item21","item22"]}'